gitAbishek/LSMProduct/readme.md

 ### 1.5.6 - 29-06-2022

-- Enhancement - Displaying quiz on learn page.
+- Enhancement - Load all the questions of the quiz in the learn page for faster pagination.
 - Fix - Quiz timer expires issue.

 ### 1.5.5 - 27-06-2022